ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 - Understanding high-dimensional datasets by projecting them into 2D or 3D for visualization.
 - Evaluating the effectiveness of clustering methods.

 ---

-### 4. Advantages of Visual Assessment

-#### a) Intuitive Evaluation
-- Provides a human-interpretable way to assess the effectiveness of dimensionality reduction techniques.

-#### b) Easy Identification of Patterns
-- Helps detect clusters, outliers, and relationships in the data.

-#### c) Combines with Other Metrics
-- Complements quantitative metrics like reconstruction error and variance explained for a holistic evaluation.

----